-FIBA is committed to ensuring that its National Member Federations reach the full extent of their growth potential in the coming years.
+FIBA is committed to ensuring that it's National Federation Members reach the full extent of their growth potential in the coming years.
 This will give many of them the opportunity to be potential bidders to a FIBA event to the extent of their hosting capabilities, depending on the scale of the event.

 All FIBA events provide a great opportunity to develop the game and will help showcase the best teams in different age and gender groups, providing a platform for the achievement of wider social goals and ensuring a legacy plan.

 Some of the benefits for the event host, highlighted by case studies following FIBA events, include: